 Brush your teeth and tongue twice a day, for at least 2 minutes at a time with a fluoridated

-Eat a well-balanced diet and limit or eliminate sugary snacks.
+Eat a well-balanced diet and limit or eliminate sugary snacks and drinks.

 Consult your healthcare provider or dentist about supplemental use of fluoride or